 You get a 1-1 session with a native speaker of the country's language you want to learn.
 Sign up here for $10 towards your sessions.

 In 2014, Caitlin made slightly over $43,000 by being a freelance proofreader, while als1o going on several fun vacations.

 You can find out how she makes a full-time income as a freelance proofreader below.

-Caitlin has a FREE 45-minute workshop that will give you tons of great info on becoming a freelance proofreader.
+Caitlin has a FREE workshop that will give you tons of great info on becoming a freelance proofreader.
 Check it out the free workshop here.